Heavy Vehicle Driver's Licence (Class 1)

 During the 20-minute test, you must locate and identify the components for inspection, as well as the defects you are looking for.
 You must also describe what you are doing and carry out your inspection safely and efficiently.

-The heavy vehicle road test assesses:
+The Class 1 road test assesses:

 - your driving skills in regard to commonly executed manoeuvres